 Crude, Russia’s biggest export earner, lost 0.4 percent to $102.27 a barrel on the New York Mercantile Exchange yesterday, while Brent oil for June settlement gained 0.1 percent to $118 on the ICE Futures Europe exchange.
 Urals crude, Russia’s chief export blend, rose 0.5 percent to $114.56.

-VimpelCom Ltd. (VIP), the world’s sixth-largest wireless operator by subscribers, fell 0.9 percent to $10.20 in New York, the lowest level since Jan.
+VimpelCom Ltd. (VIP:US), the world’s sixth-largest wireless operator by subscribers, fell 0.9 percent to $10.20 in New York, the lowest level since Jan.
 10.

 Telenor ASA (TEL), the Nordic region’s largest phone company and the biggest shareholder in VimpelCom, said yesterday that it complied with Russian law in buying a stake in the company from Weather Investments II S.a.r.l., according to a statement.

 The Russian Federal Antimonopoly Service filed a claim asking Telenor to return the 234 million VimpelCom preferred shares it bought from Weather for $374.4 million on Feb.
 15, Telenor said, adding that it has not been formally notified of the claim.

 To contact the reporter on this story: Halia Pavliva in New York at email@example.com

 To contact the editor responsible for this story: Emma O’Brien at firstname.lastname@example.org